Multi-Factor Authentication

 The purpose of this policy is to define requirements for accessing University of Kansas (KU) computer systems containing sensitive data from both on and off campus.
 The standards set forth in this policy are intended to minimize potential security risks which may result from unauthorized use of KU computing resources.
 Multi-factor authentication adds a layer of security which helps deter the use of compromised credentials.

-This policy applies to any system that requires an additional layer of protection as determined by the KU Information Technology Security Office (ITSO) in collaboration with campus data stewards.
+An employee or student accessing any system that requires an additional layer of protection, as determined by the KU Information Technology Security Office (ITSO) in collaboration with campus data stewards, is required to use multi-factor authentication.
 Systems requiring multi-factor authentication include those supported by KU Information Technology as well as systems administered by non-centralized departmental IT staff.
-Systems requiring the use of multi-factor authentication include, but are not limited, to virtual private network (VPN), systems utilizing Single Sign-On (SSO), system administration tools, and privileged accounts.

-- Register a device that can receive push notifications or codes via the Duo Mobile app.
+1. Register a device that can receive notifications or codes via the Duo Mobile app.

-- When users attempt to log into a KU computer system protected by multi-factor authentication, the system will “challenge” the user by requesting a second factor of authentication.
+2. When users attempt to log in to a KU computer system protected by multi-factor authentication, the system will “challenge” the user by requesting a second factor of authentication.
 This second factor could be an acknowledgement of a push notification, a code, or a physical token.
 This second factor will be provided through the secure method(s) the user selected during registration.

 Registration